Hot cross buns are a favourite treat. But for many gluten-intolerant people, they have always been out of reach.

 If you follow are lactose intolerant or follow a plant-based diet, take a look at our Dairy-Free Dessert Recipes

-This recipe is inspired by the classic English tradition of making hot cross buns on Good Friday.
-It’s not hard to make and takes less than 45 minutes to put together.
+The next of our gluten free hot cross bun recipes is inspired by the classic English tradition of making hot cross buns on Good Friday.
+Thankfully, it’s not hard to make and takes less than 25 minutes to put together.

 When shaping the buns, try to create a shape that resembles a real bun; if you’re aiming for the authentic look, you’ll probably end up with something that looks more like a small loaf rather than a bun.